 Community Development Venture Capital Alliance : Research assistant

-Conducted research into the community of investors seeking a blend of both social and financial returns.
+Conducted research into the marketplace of investors seeking a blend of both social and financial returns.

 Whirligig : Founder

 Founded this online distributor of music rights.